Battle of Arnhem: Intelligence

 The division was told to expect only limited resistance from German reserve forces.
 A serious challenge to their operation was not expected and many men believed that their work would lead to the ending of the war.
 Some – anticipating a period of occupation in Germany – packed leisure equipment in their kit or in the sea tail.
 Browning's intelligence officer – Major Brian Urquhart – obtained information from the 21st Army Group in Belgium and Dutch resistance that German armour was present around Arnhem.
 This was backed up with aerial reconnaissance that he ordered to be flown.
 Browning was dismissive and ordered his chief medical officer to have Urquhart sent on sick leave.
 SHAEF was aware that there were almost certainly two Panzer divisions at Arnhem but with the operation looming chose to ignore them.
-Such information would have been gleaned from Ultra intercepts that the First Allied Airborne Army was not privy to and therefore could not act upon themselves.
+Such information would have been gleaned from Ultra intercepts that the First Allied Airborne Army was not privy to and therefore could not act upon.

+Oreste Pinto, a Dutch counterintelligence officer who Dwight Eisenhower said was "the greatest living authority on security" and head of the Netherlands Counter-Intelligence Mission at SHAEF, maintained that the Germans were forewarned by a traitor in the Dutch resistance named Christiaan Lindemans who supplied information to the Abwehr, as did Basil Liddell Hart.

 German forces

 German self-propelled guns of the 9th SS Panzer Division during the battle.
 The presence of the II SS Panzer Corps would have a significant effect on the battle.

 The Allied liberation of Antwerp on 4 September had caused a rout of German reserve troops in the Netherlands, nicknamed "Mad Tuesday".
 The Allied pause at the Dutch border gave the Germans time to regroup although it would make subsequent attempts to clarify the exact German forces opposing the Allies extremely difficult.
 Generalfeldmarschall Walter Model – commander of Army Group B – had moved his headquarters to Arnhem and was re-establishing defences in the area and co-ordinating the reorganisation of the scattered units so that by the time the Allies launched Market Garden there would be several units opposing them.

 To the west of Arnhem was Kampfgruppe Von Tettau, a force equivalent to seven battalions made up of all manner of German units (including Heer, Luftwaffe, Kriegsmarine, rear echelon and Waffen-SS troops) under the command of General Hans von Tettau at Grebbeberg.
-This included the SS Non-commissioned officer school SS Unteroffizierschule Arnheim and the 16th SS Training Battalion under the command of SS Sturmbannführer Sepp Krafft, whose unit would play a crucial role in the opening phases of the battle.
+This included the SS Non-commissioned officer school SS Unteroffizierschule Arnheim and the 16th SS Panzergrenadier Training and Replacement Battalion under the command of SS Sturmbannführer Sepp Krafft, whose unit would play a crucial role in the opening phases of the battle.
 Within Arnhem itself, the town garrison was under the command of Major-General Friedrich Kussin.